TusharC19/ChatAnalyser/README.md

 The system does not send every message directly to the LLM.

-Instead, it first filters potentially useful messages using a **rule-based candidate detection system**.
+Instead, it first filters potentially useful messages using a **rule-based candidate detection system**, then batches the remaining candidates for API calls.

 ---